 Women who have had an infant with a neural tube defect are at high risk of having another affected infant and should take high-dose folate supplements beginning 3 months before getting pregnant and continuing through the first 3 months of pregnancy.
 Folate can reduce the risk of neural tube defects by as much as 75%.

 Health care practitioners, usually a team of specialists (including a neurosurgeon, a urologist, a pediatrician, a pediatric rehabilitation medicine specialist, an orthopedic surgeon, a physical therapist, a nurse practitioner, and a social worker), evaluate the type and severity of the defect and talk to the family about how treatment and care can be implemented.

 Neural tube defects are usually closed surgically.
 Certain defects, such as a myelomeningocele, are typically repaired soon after birth.

-Bladder, orthopedic, and other problems are treated as needed.
+Problems with the bladder, bones, or muscles and other problems are treated as needed.